tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 This is a simple beta version with limited functionality.
 The command line interface tries to be user-friendly, but was originally intended for just me.
 Some commands output pretty pictures (e.g., `render` and `build`).

 Highlights are currently the construction of builds with the `build` command.
-Rules limit available cards to valid options while the constructing the build; however, incomplete and extreme builds are possible.
+Rules limit available cards to valid options while the constructing builds; however, incomplete and extreme builds are possible.
 In their simplest form, builds are represented by a **TCBWB** code (e.g., `tcwb4554xxxx264a734br11z`).
-For convenience, the code persisted in `*.tcwb` files, which are plain text files with additional information about the build.
-(They can be opened in your favorite text editor.)
-These builds are the keystone to single-game and Monte Carlo simulations.
+For convenience, code persist in `*.tcwb` files, which are plain text files with additional human-readable information about the build.
+(The `*.tcwb` files can be opened by your preferred text editor.)
+These build definitions are a keystone to running single-game and Monte Carlo simulations.

 - Use the `-i` option for interactive builds (e.g., `cwsim build -i`).